Hydrogen basics

 Hydrogen is an energy carrier

 Industrial facilities and petroleum refineries primarily use natural gas as the methane source for hydrogen production.
-Several fuel cell power plants in the United States treat and use landfill gas (biogas) as hydrogen source.
+Several fuel cell power plants in the United States treat and use landfill gas (biogas) as a hydrogen source.
 Biofuels and petroleum fuels are also potential hydrogen sources.

-Electrolysis uses electricity
+Electrolysis

-Other methods of producing hydrogen
+Other methods

 Clean hydrogen production